QR CODES 3-3-9

 1. Use error correction at the M lever, (most code generators have this option) this means that even if up to 15% of the code is blocked or dirty, it can be corrected and still be read.

-Scalable Vector Graphics) if possible, which is a vectored image XML file, it can be increased or reduced without losing resolution and makes for a better printed code.
+2. Save your codes as a SVG (Scalable Vector Graphics) if possible, which is a vectored image XML file, it can be increased or reduced without losing resolution and makes for a better printed code.
 You can also put colors into the code using Illustrator or CorelDraw.
 Try out different colors and test, test.

 3. A good margin or white space is important to the proper rendering of a code.
 Most codes are 25 modules up and 25 modules across.
 I like to have at least three or four modules of white space.
 Do not print on black without having white space beyond the code itself around it.